paulplant/xdrip4ios_docs/docs/configure/calibrate.md

 ## What does "Calibration" mean?

-Calibration means Xdrip4iOS functionality with which user can make the blood glucose (BG) readings provided by the sensor to become more accurate before they are shown in the app.
+Calibration means a functionality in Xdrip4iOS with which user can make the blood glucose (BG) readings sent by the sensor to become more accurate before they are shown in the app to the user.

 ___

 ## Why to Calibrate?

-BG readings provided by your sensor are so called "raw" values and the accuracy of these raw values depend on many things.
-Typical variable is the time of how long the sensor has been attached to your skin; sensors are typically less accurate "right out of the box" and also 1-3 days before they expire.
+BG readings sent by your sensor are so called "raw" values and the accuracy of these raw values depend on many things.
+Typical variable that has impact, is the time of how long the sensor has been attached to your skin; sensors are typically less accurate "right out of the box" and also 1-3 days before they expire.
 This is natural behaviour of sensors.
 Also even sensors themselves do vary: sometimes you get an accurate one which behaves nicely the whole usage period and throughout the BG range, when the other time the sensor is all the time all over the place and might even stop working before the official usage period end.

 If you find that you are not happy with the (non-calibrated) accuracy of your current sensor, the calibration methods provided by Xdrip4iOS help you to mitigate the above mentioned variables to make the BG readings to be more accurate.

+NOTE: No calibration can correct readings provided by a faulty sensor.
+If the sensor is providing erratic and highly fluctuating values, it is impossible for any application to correct these and show accurate readings to the user.

 ___